Trafficking in Cannabis

 Hiring an attorney early in the investigation often leads to the best result because at the beginning of the investigation all avenues of attacking the criminal case are still available to the defense.

 One of the most important things to remember if you are questioned about any marijuana or cannabis criminal offense under Florida law is to assert your right to remain silent.
 The most powerful evidence in any trafficking in marijuana or cannabis cases is usually the statements made by the person arrested.

-As attorneys on the NORML National Legal Committee, we focus on marijuana offenses and innovative strategies to defend our clients.
+We focus on marijuana offenses and innovative strategies to defend our clients.
 We are experienced in asserting the medical necessity defense when appropriate.
-We take a scholarly approach to filing motions to dismiss and motions to suppress.
+We take a scholarly approach to litigatings motions to dismiss and motions to suppress.
 An aggressive defense is often the best defense in these types of cases.

 Call (813) 250-0500 to schedule a phone or office consultation today.
 Our attorneys aggressively pursue all avenues of attack in fighting these serious cases.

 Law Enforcement Sting Operations in Marijuana Trafficking Cases

 In order to find marijuana grow houses and cannabis trafficking operations in Florida, law enforcement officers are using more creative investigation techniques.
 Many of these marijuana sting operations in Florida are elaborate.